Heatmaps

 Hamina Network Planner Plus includes the option to calculate heatmaps with Fast Ray Tracing, which simulate the effects of diffraction and refraction.

-Since FRT (Fast Ray Tracing) heatmaps can take more time to calculate, the heatmap calculation is manually triggered by clicking the Compute FRT heatmap button directly underneath the Camera and Layer controls on the right of the map view.
+Since FRT (Fast Ray Tracing) heatmaps can take more time to calculate, the heatmap calculation is manually triggered by clicking the Compute FRT heatmap button in the upper right corner.

 To disable the FRT heatmap, click the Compute FRT heatmap button again.